Vietnamese numismatic charm: Five poisons talismans

 The five poisons (五毒, Ngũ Độc), or the five noxious creatures, are an ancient Chinese concept that includes a snake, a centipede, a scorpion, a lizard, and a toad.
 Sometimes the five poisons may also include a spider.
 These numismatic amulets are a reflection of the taboo of the number 5.
 Traditionally the fifth day of the fifth month (which in the Chinese calendar falls in June), or "Double Five Day", is considered in traditional Chinese culture to be the day that causes the most illnesses because it's the hottest day.
 Because of this superstition the number five was also associated with illness.
 During "Double Five Day" these amulets displaying the five poisons were worn to ward off illnesses and evil.
 Because the Dragon Boat Festival occurs during this period, it is not uncommon for one of the five poisons to be replaced with a tiger representing the Warring States period person Khuất Nguyên.

 Some Five Poisons amulets contain the imperative command inscription Khu Tà Tîch Ác (驅邪辟惡) which could be translated as "Expel Demons and Wicked Sovereigns".

 Vietnamese gong (khánh) shaped amulets

-Vietnam has been producing large brass gongs (khánh) shaped as bats for centuries, some Vietnamese amulets are modelled after this shape.
-While these amulets may also be found in China, they are produced in Vietnam and are one of the few uniquely categories of Vietnamese numismatic charms.
-These amulets are associated with wealth and good luck because of their shape bat shape, which is a homophonic puns in Mandarin Chinese, as the Mandarin Chinese word for "bat" (蝠, fú) sounds like "happiness" (福, fú).
+Vietnam has been producing large brass gongs (khánh) shaped as bats for centuries, some Vietnamese amulets are modeled after this shape.
+While these amulets may also be found in China, they are produced in Vietnam and are one of the few unique categories of Vietnamese numismatic charms.
+These amulets are associated with wealth and good luck because of their bat shape, which is a homophonic puns in Mandarin Chinese, as the Mandarin Chinese word for "bat" (蝠, fú) sounds like "happiness" (福, fú).

 The design of the bat shaped khánh also appears on a 1943 series 20 piastre banknote issued by the Banque de l'Indochine.